totalperspective/bartfast/README.md

     }
     relation analogous[Value, Value] {
       :intro "Defines analogous color pairs."
-      :detail "Analogous colors are colors that are adjacent to each other on the color wheel" }
+      :detail "Analogous colors are colors that are adjacent to each other on the color wheel."
+    }
-    relation triadic[Value, Value, Value] {
+    relation triadic[Value, [Value, Value]] {
       :intro "Defines combinations of triadic colors."
       :detail "Triadic colors are sets of three colors that are evenly spaced around the color wheel, creating balanced and vibrant color schemes."
     }